playdougher/playdougher.github.io/src/20240719T110717--the-use-of-screenrc-file__screenrc.md

 ### Navigation Bar

-Hardstatus is useful to show window info or denote current active window.
+Hardstatus is useful for displaying the window infomation or indicating the currently active window.
 ```sh
 hardstatus on
 # rendition so =b wk